bbody/bbody.github.io/_posts/2019-12-10-knowing-when-to-stop-a-project.md

 layout: post
 title: Knowing when to stop a personal project
 subtitle: Or How I Learned to Stop Coding and Love the Result
-tags: productivity projects personal-projects side-projects personal-projects
+tags: productivity projects personal-projects side-projects
 categories: productivity
 ---